 Due to the Covid 19 pandemic, our in person studio is closed.
 Please join our virtual studio, online classes are posted on the home page each week.
 Be safe, be well and do yoga!

-Sojourn is a temporary stay, a journey that allows an end to unfold creating space for a new beginning.
-Yoga is union of mind, body, and spirit.
+A sojourn is a temporary stay, a journey that ends creating an opportunity and space for a new beginning.
 The time spent on your mat is temporary, a sojourn.
 Once you step off your mat and into your daily activities, the possibilities of the practice are endless.
-The physical benefits affect our state of being; as your strength and flexibility increases, stress and tension subside leaving confidence and self love to create an inquisitive and mindful approach to movement and being.
-This is different for each individual and our bodies are ever changing; as we sojourn through those changes and awakenings, we find many layers.
+The physical benefits affect our state of being; as your strength and flexibility increase, stress and tension subside.
+Our practices at Sojourn Yoga aim to create an inquisitive and mindful approach to movement and being, supporting self-care, self-love and connection with our community.
+We are unique and our bodies are ever changing; as we sojourn through those changes, we find many possible layers within ourselves.
 The practice of yoga gives us the ability to explore these layers and awaken awareness.
-My goal is to create a space to explore the physical practice of yoga, to increase strength and flexibility, to question limitations and possibilities, and expand your mind as you develop an understanding of the practice of yoga, realizing your personal sojourns.
+Our goal is to create a space to increase strength and flexibility in the body, to better understand the power of your breath, to question limitations and possibilities, to expand your mind and support an understanding of the practice of yoga, realizing your personal sojourns.

 Sojourn yoga opened the doors in June 2013.
 The studio is located at 4211 Ferne Blvd.
 For 2 years proceeding our studio opening, we shared space with MKA Karate in Drexel Hill.
 Our studio and schedule provides an opportunity to establish a consistent daily practice.
 Our goal is to provide a space to explore the practice of yoga.
 Our teachers are committed to helping you in your personal journey & sharing their knowledge of yoga.
 Sojourn Yoga offers classes to accommodate beginners and advanced yoga practitioners.
 Please review our class and schedule pages for our latest practice information.